Williamsburgh Savings Bank Tower: Post-conversion

 Seventy percent of the condominiums had been sold by January 2008, when the first residents moved into the building and the clock's hands started operating again.
 Residential sales peaked in early 2008 before stalling for about six months.
 Film producer CJ Follini and Noyack Medical Partners purchased the commercial section of the tower that May.
 The commercial owners held talks with Apple Inc. and Microsoft to open an Apple Store or a Microsoft Store in the space.
 They had difficulty securing a tenant for the banking room, which was a city landmark and could not be extensively modified.
 Furthermore, the commercial owners wanted to wait for a suitable tenant, such as a "museum store" or other cultural institution that would preserve the banking hall.

 Events venue Skylight One Hanson agreed to operate the banking room in July 2009.
 Skylight One Hanson opened that September, renting the banking room for events at rates of at least $15,000 per night.
 The venue was used by such events as VH1 Divas and MTV's Hip Hop Honors, and the flea market Brooklyn Flea announced that it would use the banking room during weekends starting in January 2010.
 The space also hosted holiday parties.
 Though the building's apartments were heavily marketed, some units remained unsold, leading the developers to reduce prices several times.
 The remaining unsold units, consisting of six penthouses, were auctioned in May 2011 at a significant discount.
 The clock was repaired again and relit in 2013.
 In June 2015, Madison Realty Capital bought the Williamsburgh Savings Bank Tower's 41,400 ft2 retail space, including the banking room, for $20.4 million.
 Madison Realty intended to convert the space into a flagship store.

 In 2017, the LPC approved a proposal by Higgins Quasebarth & Partners and Acheson Doyle Partners Architects to modify the banking room.
 The changes consisted of circulation improvements such as the removal of some tellers' windows.
 At the end of that year, Madison Realty hired Chris DeCrosta to market the space.
 Further alterations to the banking room's furniture were approved in 2019.
 The mortgage on the building's retail space was at risk of foreclosure by 2023, and a state judge ruled in January 2024 that the retail space could be sold to pay off the $23.8 million that Madison Realty owed on the retail space's mortgage.
 Amherst Capital acquired the retail space in October 2024 for $1.9 million, and it resold the space the next month to BSE Global, a firm operated by Joe Tsai, for $10.3 million.
+In May 2026, the hospitality group Casa Tua announced that it would open a food hall in the banking room the next year, in partnership with BSE.
+Simultaneously, the building's condominium board announced plans to add a cogeneration plant to the basement.